sanu0/TCP-Performance-Analysis-Project/README.md

 ## Instructions for Running the Simulation

 1. Clone the repository: `git clone https://github.com/sanu0/TCP-Performance-Analysis-Project.git`
-2. Navigate to the project directory: `cd TCP-Performance-Analysis`
+2. Navigate to the project directory: `cd TCP-Performance-Analysis-Project`
 3. Install ns-3 simulator following the official instructions.
 4. Run the simulation script for each scenario.